 The DLP believes in developing Australia, encouraging decentralisation, and natural justice for all Australians.

 The DLP proposes a National Population Plan.
-This long-term plan is based on foreseeable strategic considerations and the need for growth.
+This long-term plan is based on foreseeable strategic considerations and the need for sustainable growth.
 The Plan will:

 • Decentralise projected growth away from major cities to regional areas;

 • See the sustainable development of our inland, north and west;

 • Utilise family-based immigration to offset our declining birth rate and aging population;

 • Balance our migrant intake based on criteria that will provide for sustainable long-term population growth and preclude racial, cultural or ethnic discrimination.l